View frequently asked questions by faculty and find their answers below.

 Is the information regarding a student's disability and his or her need for academic accommodations confidential?

 Privacy of student information, including disability status or accommodation needs, should generally be handled according to guidelines of FERPA, (the federal Family Educational Rights and Privacy Act).
-Personal information of this nature should only be shared with those people within Loyola who have an educational need-to-know.
+Personal information of this nature should only be shared with those people within the University who have an educational need-to-know.